OSGeo/OSGeoLive-doc/overview/geonetwork_overview.rst

 Metadata Catalog
 ~~~~~~~~~~~~~~~~

-GeoNetwork opensource is a catalog application to manage spatially referenced resources.
-It provides powerful metadata editing and search functions as well as an embedded interactive web map viewer.
+GeoNetwork OpenSource is a catalog application for managing spatially referenced resources.
+It provides powerful metadata editing and search functions, an embedded interactive web map viewer, and is based upon Open Standards.

-GeoNetwork opensource has been developed to connect spatial information communities and their data using a modern architecture, which is at the same time powerful and low cost, based on the principles of Free and Open Source Software (FOSS) and International and Open Standards for services and protocols (a.o. from ISO/TC211 and OGC).

 ..
 Writing Tip:
   Provide a image of the application which will typically be a screen shot